Environmental Sustainability

 Guided by the circular economy principles, my aim is to keep objects and materials in use so they can be enjoyed as long as possible and avoid contributing to landfill.

-Work for repairs or recycling can be delivered in-person or by post in exchange for a 30% discount code.
+Work for repairs or recycling can be delivered in-person or by post.

 Recycled plastic components can be polished, or re-pressed and broken or chipped ceramics can be mended with kintsugi, the Japanese art of “golden joinery”.
 As a philosophy, kintsugi embraces the imperfect and honours the breakage as part of the history of the object opposed to trying to hide it.
 A ‘modern kintsugi’ repair is done in one day using epoxy and imitation gold dust.
 Traditional kintsugi takes one month to complete and is done in many stages over several weeks.
 It’s done using real gold dust and highly durable tree resin which must be cured in a humid container.